wrfarina/outofstock/README.md

 ## Contributing

-If you'd like to contribute, please take a look at the [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.
+If you'd like to contribute, please feel free to create a pull request.

-Copyright (c) 2017 [name of extension creator], released under the New BSD License
+Copyright (c) 2017 Walter Fariña, released under the New BSD License